Stock market today: Wall Street holds steady after Target and other retailers top profit forecasts

 She's instead focusing on the longer term and said rising U.S. worker productivity is an encouraging signal for the economy.

-On Wall Street, coal companies Arch Resources and Consol Energy both jumped after they said they were combining in an all-stock “merger of equals.”
+On Wall Street, coal companies Arch Resources and Consol Energy both climbed after they said they were combining in an all-stock “merger of equals.”
 After merging, they plan to go by a new name, Core Natural Resources.
-Arch Resources climbed 4.6%, and Consol Energy gained 6.8%.
+Arch Resources added 1.7%, and Consol Energy gained 4.2%.

 In stock markets abroad, indexes were mixed.
 Japan's Nikkei 225 slipped 0.3%.
 It was a much more modest move than some of its huge swings in recent weeks, including its worst day since the Black Monday crash of 1987.